holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     `Error response from daemon: network kimsdockernet has active endpoints`
     Stop your container and try again.

-    It would pay to also [understand container communication](https://docs.docker.com/engine/userguide/networking/default_network/container-communication/) with each other.
+    It also pays to [understand container communication](https://docs.docker.com/engine/userguide/networking/default_network/container-communication/) with each other.

     Also checkout the [Additional Resources](#additional-resources-vps-countermeasures-docker-hardening-docker-host-engine-and-containers-namespaces).